Sufiyazaidi/clinic-appointment-management/ClinicAppointment/README.md

-Here's your cleaned-up and complete `README.md` with clear formatting and guidance on how to run and test the Clinic Appointment
 # 🏥 Clinic Appointment Management System

 A lightweight RESTful Spring Boot application to manage appointments between doctors and patients using in-memory data storage (Maps/Lists).
 The system supports booking appointments, listing doctors/patients/appointments, and filtering available slots by date.